 What cards would you recommend to someone starting out with miles & points?

-I use my Chase Hyatt card for all expenses.
+I use my Chase Hyatt card (no longer offered) for all expenses.

 What was the most challenging part about planning your trip?
 How did you solve it?

 Coordinating the flights.
 I did it myself, leg-by-leg.

 I was terrified that I got a date wrong or that I didn’t give myself enough time to get from one airline to the next in Reykjavik on the trip home.
 But I made all connections without incident.
 Landing at the airport in Reykjavik on the way back was amazing.
 I didn’t see the ground until we were practically on it!